What's new - development applications?

 eDevelopment (eDA) provides a convenient and fast way to lodge development applications (DAs).
 Applicants can upload plans and documentation, lodge additional information and amendments and see the status of their application at any time.
 For the past 12 months over 60% of DAs have been lodged using the eDA portal.

-From Tuesday 3 January 2012 development applications and associated processes (amendments, further information, satisfying conditions of approval etc) are no longer accepted over the counter, via post or email.
-They are now accepted via the eDevelopment portal only.
+Since January 2012 development applications and associated processes (amendments, further information, satisfying conditions of approval etc) have not been accepted over the counter, via post or email.
+They are accepted via the eDevelopment portal only.

 Computer terminals are available in the Dickson Customer Service Centre for applicants who still want to visit the centre to lodge an application.
 Staff will be able to help applicants through the process.